abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 80: March 22, 2018

+Today's Progress:  Working on the Tic Tac Toe challenge.

+Thoughts: More progress - added a time delay of 1 second before computer moves.
+Also got game to log computer moves, prevent same square being used twice, and start tracking winning combos.
+Still working on getting it to recognize a win!

+Link to work: <a href="https://codepen.io/abbywilson/pen/LdWLVz">Tic Tac Toe</a>

 ### Day 79: March 21, 2018

 Today's Progress:  Working on the Tic Tac Toe challenge.